-Spare ribs cook in a Crock-Pot with moist heat for tender meat that you can cut with a fork.
-Crock-Pot ribs require little prep time, and do not heat up the house like oven-cooked ribs.
-Spare ribs have little meat around the bone, making it difficult to check the internal temperature.
-The ribs are at a safe temperature when the meat pulls away from the bone, at about 160 degrees Fahrenheit.
+Spare ribs cook in a slow cooker with moist heat for tender meat that you can cut with a fork.
+Slow-cooker ribs require little prep time, and do not heat up the house like oven-cooked ribs.

 Video of the Day